alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 It is no longer the case that it is prohibitively time consuming to apply metrics to articles and authors on an individual basis.
-Furthermore, measuring the impact of an entity through indirect means, as happens with both the JIF and the *h*-factor, provides only an incomplete picture.
+Furthermore, measuring the impact of an entity through indirect means, as happens with both the JIF and the *h*-index, provides only an incomplete picture.
 This is one reason why funding bodies have so far been reluctant to use metrics directly, preferring narrative case studies that can explore the full range of possible impact.
 For example, [Figure 1](#fig:bbsrc-impact) shows the types of impact recognised by BBSRC in its *Policy on Maximising the Impact of Research* [@bbsrc2012pmi].
-Specifically data-related impact researchers can have include
+Specifically data-related impact researchers can have includes

   * reuse of data they have shared to derive new knowledge;
   * incorporation of their data into larger datasets or data products;